 Another concern in the industry is how to implement secure authentication across the carefully balanced banking architecture.

 Bank networks experience surges of traffic in busy periods, for example at the end of each month as users receive their salary, and this can cause pressure on the service.

-One way to mitigate this is by having a layered network which is load balanced for resilience.
+One way to mitigate this is by having a layered network that is load-balanced for resilience.
 With this set-up, the NetBanking Publication Cluster could sit behind one firewall meaning the user only communicates directly with the edge of the NetBanking architecture, while something which requires more security, such as the User Directory, could sit behind several layered hardware and software firewalls.

 Banks should consider implementing two-factor authentication so that each of these layers require separate authentication.
 This would help keep the layers separate to enhance security, but also ensure the network architecture can withstand both authentication capability and load on the system.

-This will not only help overcome some of the concerns the banking industry has about SCA but will also encourage users’ trust in NetBanking and create a more security-aware consumer base.
+Finding flexible technology solutions is not only crucial for compliance, but to future-proof your business too.
+That flexibility will not only help overcome some of the concerns the banking industry has about SCA, but will also encourage users’ trust in NetBanking and create a more security-aware consumer base.